ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 {{< fig src="images/arjotekening3.jpeg" caption="Potential of app visualisation 3" name="arjotekening3" >}}
 {{< fig src="images/arjotekening4.jpeg" caption="Potential of app visualisation 4" name="arjotekening4" >}}
 {{< /figcontainer >}}

-However, we were not able to create a lot of video material for the midterm demo day such as mockup prototypes or more VFX shots.
-The storyboard could not be realized all the way through.
-Therefore, the moments someone was speaking without any visual support, our video could felt rather lengthy and hard to follow for the viewer.